JiaxingTIAN/Algorithm-Design/Arrays/Combination_Sum.md

 ]
 ```

-Algorithm using backtrack and recursion
+**Algorithm using backtrack and recursion**

+Sort the array first to terminate when target is smaller than 0

+Time complexity is O(target^length)

 ```java
 public class Solution {
     public List<List<Integer>> combinationSum(int[] candidates, int target) {